aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      configure  Create or update a user.
+      configure  Create or update a USER.
-      list       List all the users.
+      list       Displays list of all users.